gokhanozdemir/cocukyastaevliligeson-unfpa/Makaleler.md

 [Materyal Listesine Geri Dön](#materyal-listesi)

-## "Abduction for Forced Marriage – Rights and Remedies in Bangladesh and Pakistan"
+## Abduction for Forced Marriage – Rights and Remedies in Bangladesh and Pakistan
 *MKL_54*

 **ÖZET**